G3Ram/mathematics-ml-ds/README.md

 ## Section 2: **Calculus**

-1. **Module 2.1: Derivatives and Optimization**

-   After completing this course, you will be able to:
+In this course, you will:

 **Learning Objectives**

 - Perform gradient descent in neural networks with different activation and cost functions
 - Visually interpret differentiation of different types of functions commonly used in machine learning
 - Approximately optimize different types of functions commonly used in machine learning using first-order (gradient descent) and second-order (Newton’s method) iterative methods
 - Analytically optimize different types of functions commonly used in machine learning using properties of derivatives and gradients.

-2. **Module 2: Topic Name**
-   - Key concepts
-   - Resources
-   - Exercises or assignments

 ## Section 3: **Probability**